 - Expectant Mum – Knowing that it’s going to take its toll on your body and mind, but surely it’s not going to hurt that much.
 Is it?

 - Toddler Mum – Looking back at pregnancy and labour and still not being able to do it without raising your heart rate and wincing as you cross your legs.
+Or even sadly, not being lucky in pregnancy again.

 Being a Mum